suzuki-0000/SummerWars/README.md

 Summerwars is the view inspired by [Summerwars](https://youtu.be/zFBrz3u8VkY?t=10s).

+![sample](Screenshots/example01.gif)

 ## features
-- can display like summerwars!!
+- Display like Summerwars!!

-![sample](Screenshots/example01.gif)

 ## What is Summerwars??
-- Summer Wars is a 2009 Japanese animated science fiction film. [wikipedia](https://en.wikipedia.org/wiki/Summer_Wars).
+- Summer Wars is a 2009 Japanese animated science fiction film. see [wikipedia](https://en.wikipedia.org/wiki/Summer_Wars).
 - Also See this official [video](https://youtu.be/zFBrz3u8VkY?t=10s)

 ##Installation